Eirwen Gwynn: Personal life

-She married the broadcaster Harry Gwynn on 1 January 1942.
+She married the broadcaster Harri Gwynn on 1 January 1942.
 They remained married until his death in 1985.
-They have a son, Iolo ap Gwynn, who went on to become a lecturer in biology at the University of Wales and joined Plaid Cymru.
-Gwynn died suddenly of a heart attack at her home in Tal-y-bont, Ceredigion on 26 January 2007; she had rheumatism that kept her housebound.
-She was buried alongside her husband close to Llanrug as per her wishes.
+They had a son, Iolo ap Gwynn, who went on to become a lecturer in biology at the University of Wales and joined Plaid Cymru.
+Gwynn died suddenly of a heart attack at her home in Tal-y-bont, Ceredigion, on 26 January 2007; she had rheumatism that kept her housebound.
+She was buried alongside her husband close to Llanrug in accordance with her wishes.

 Personality and legacy

 Gwynn described her outlook on life as "quite cruel and sometimes dark", and was a feminist.
 In 2018, Women's Equality Network Wales named her one of the 100 Welsh Women as a means of commemorating the 100th anniversary of the passage of the Representation of the People Act 1918.
 The National Library of Wales holds a collection relating to Gwynn.
 They include her personal papers and objects connected to her life's work.